 Lady Day at Emerson’s Bar and Grill, starring Audra McDonald, has recouped its $2.6 million investment at the Circle in the Square Theatre on Broadway.

-Continual Extensions, and a Financial Hit
+Continual Extensions, And A Financial Hit

-Audra McDonald Draws in the Audiences
+McDonald Draws In The Audiences

 The critical response to the show was mixed, but reviewers unanimously lauded McDonald’s performance as Holiday at the end of her career.

 The plot piles in the more tragic elements of Holiday’s life, and some reviewers felt that this storytelling was contrived.
 However, McDonald – a favorite with theatregoers, Tony voters, and critics – was praised for her ability to tone down her magnificent voice to communicate the sadder period of Holiday’s career, and yet she still managed to convey a rich and expressive tone.

 The Play’s History

 The Broadway production, produced by Jeffrey Richards and Jerry Frankel, was originally scheduled for a 10-week limited engagement, but awards recognition and audience support allowed the show to continually announce extensions.
 With many weeks now left to go, the show will conclude its run significantly in the black.

-Recoupment on Broadway This Season
+Recoupment On Broadway This Season